-- ‘Assessment(s)’: any or all of (i) submitting/collecting data on the indicators compiled by GRESB on an annual basis to assess the sustainability performance of public and private real estate and infrastructure investments and (ii) GRESB’s activities connected with such assessment processes including, but not limited to, data processing, validation, analysis, scoring, and development of the Data a.o. to create Scorecards and/or Benchmark Reports;
+- ‘’Assessment(s)’: any or all of (i) the Participant submitting data on the Indicators on an annual basis to assess the sustainability performance of its (public and private) real estate and/or infrastructure investments and (ii) GRESB’s activities connected with such assessment processes including, but not limited to, data processing, validation, analysis, scoring, benchmarking and development of the Data a.o. to create Scorecards and/or Benchmark Reports;

 - ‘Assessment Access Tool’: a Portal tool, which allows Participants to invite their colleagues and external consultants to help them with the submission of Participant data to GRESB;

-- ‘Assessment Year’: the calendar year in which an Assessment was undertaken;
+- ‘Assessment Year’: the book year in which an Assessment was undertaken;

 - ‘Benchmark Report’: a report prepared by GRESB which contains, but is not limited to non-financial peer benchmarking and question-by-question analysis of a Participant’s performance according to the data collected in the Assessment(s);

 - ‘Data’: any and all data and/or other information supplied by GRESB through the GRESB Products and Service(s) or by any other means, including but not limited to Scorecards and Benchmark Reports;

 - ‘Data Access Request Tool’: the tool in the Portal via which Investor Members request a Participant access to view Data with respect to this Participant;